junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch/SPN-Glimpses-amid-tears-whole-novel.md

 The surrounding sounds a lot quieter suddenly.
 For a second, Dean thinks if it might be his ears suddenly deafened, like a TV player muted all of a sudden.
 But then he realizes the sound of wings are still there, but further away, remote, distant, like behind a closed sound-proof door.
 The sensation of feathers and wings are still on his skin -- which, looks like he has skin again, on the places that he's sure bleeding like drained pipe mere seconds ago -- warm and soft.

 The broken bones start growing back, the cut tendon connecting together, blood flowing through the veins smoothly, the skin feels new and tight.
-The burning and wet sensation on the spine recedes, so does the freezing dumbing sensation on the back of the head.
+The cold wet sensation on the spine recedes, so does the burning dumbing sensation on the back of the head.
 There is only a lingering familiar lukewarm touch on the skin exposed through the torn cloth, a careful fluffy sensation that is barely there.

-It is not the vulture wings that touched him.
+It is not the vulture wings that is touching him.
 It is not.

 Dean opens his eyes, lowering his arms.
-He is surrounded by something warm and huge, wrapping him up like the best natural feathery quilt, covering him from head to toe like a cocoon, but with enough space to move too, not confining, but safe.
+He is surrounded by something warm and huge, wrapped up in it like the best natural feathery quilt, covered from head to toe like a cocoon, but with enough space to move too, not confining, but safe.
 No one could ever hurt him from here, he knows instantly, not vultures, not any monster, not even God or Death themselves, Dean just knows.

 It is dark, but through the faint flashlight that he dropped on the ground inches away by his feet, he sees the wings around him isn't pure black.
 It's glittering tiny little shine of silvery light, like the finest diamonds inlayed in between the feathers.
-Beautiful.
+The most beautiful thing he's ever seen.

 Dean doesn't need anything else to know who it is.

 "Cas."
 He reaches out a hand, can't help himself.

-For a blink of time, he imagines there is nothing, just another dying hallucination, just the last warm dream of the Little Match Girl.
+For a blink of time, he imagines there is nothing, just another dying hallucination, just his last warm mad dream like the pity Little Match Girl.
 But his fingertips land on the feathers.
 Soft on the tip, tender on the middle, strong on the root, disarranged in his touch.
-He takes a long breathe in, and he smells sky.
+He takes a long breath in, and he smells sky.

 "Cas, is that really you?
-This is your wings?"
+This your wings?"
 His voice is still a bit shivering, wet.
 "So you're -- you're okay.
 More than okay.
 The wings, oh God, I never know it looks like this, up close, I mean."

-He takes another long drag of broken breathe, feeling his heartbeat finally start to slow down, his brain dizzy from the adrenaline.
+He takes another long drag of broken breath, feeling his heartbeat finally start to slow down, his brain dizzy from the adrenaline.
 Dean murmurs, quietly, "They're so beautiful, Cas.
 They're amazing."

 He puts both palms on the wings in front of him, feeling the warmth that is slightly higher than his own passing onto the hollow of his palms.
 He might be imagining it, but underneath it, he feels a pulse.
 A living, pumping, steady pulse, beating in the rhythm of an elephant's heartbeat, the slow pace of a giant creature.
 He buries his fingers in, letting the feathers intertwine with the fingers, watching them part to allow his fingers sinking deeper into the sea of black feathers.
 For this moment, Dean feels secure, even if he knows he must be far from it, even if in his whole life, he has never ever been.

 "This giant ancient bird Artemis told me about, thousands of miles wide and thousands of miles tall, stirring sea and sky, it's you, isn't it?"
-Dean tries hard to steady his breathe, feeling proud.
+Dean tries hard to steady his breath, feeling proud.
 "I know it!
 I know it all along."

 Cas doesn't answer.